IamShika/AReallyCoolPedal/README.md

 ### For Running From exe :

-- just run it that's all.
+- just download form release and run it that's all.

 ### For Running From Source:
+- Download this repo as zip
 - Python 3.8+
 - `mido`
 - `python-rtmidi`